 also tasted a nice 2006 Cabernet Sauvignon with a full plum aroma and balanced tannins.

-It is well worth the $40 and we couldn't leave without at least one.
+It is well worth the $40 and we couldn't leave without purchasing some.

 After we left, I read the brochure and the 2006 Limited Release Cab

-sounds very interesting at $70 and I regret we didn't try it.
+sounds very interesting at $70.
+I regret we didn't try it.
 Next time

-we visit, I'll ask for the Artesa Limited Release and Reserve Tasting instead
+we visit, we would like to try the Artesa Limited Release and Reserve Tasting.

 Artesa Winery